 Section 108 of the EPA Act No.7 of 1992 states that a complaint may be made to the District Court for 'any noise which is so loud, so continuous, so repeated, of such duration or pitch or occurring at such times as to give reasonable cause for annoyance to a person in any premises in the neighbourhood or to a person lawfully using any public place'.

-The noise data was analysed in order to form an opinion on whether the noise from the wind farms could potentially constitute a nuisance.
+The noise data was analysed to assess whether the noise from the wind farms could potentially constitute a nuisance.

 3 MONITORING METHODOLOGY AND DATA COLLECTION

 3.1 SITE LOCATION